-Grand Bend and area have the most amazing variety of eating establishments to satisfy every appetite.
+Grand Bend and area has the most amazing variety of eating establishments to satisfy every appetite.
 Are you interested in fine dining, roadhouse, pub or counter service?
 Pickerel, filet, caesar salads, pancakes, burritos, burgers and fries, onion rings, ice cream are all available.
 Eat in a great spot across from the Post Office, travel a couple minutes out of town, down in the Harbour area, out on Highway 21 or down Main Street Grand Bend.
 You pick your cuisine and enjoy - oh and boy oh boy it is all good!
 These restaurants all represent us well, give them a try.
 Meal times are busy, you would be well served to call and get a reservation where possible.

 Summary: a cost effective flavor packed dinner to feed the family or impress even the finest of palates.

 Recipe by James Eddington

 2 apple – peeled, cored and chopped

 1 small onion, chopped

 splash of water ~ white wine works great too ;-)

 1/2 teaspoon ground cinnamon

 1/2 teaspoon kosher salt

 1/4 teaspoon ground cloves